fernacolo/atgit/README.md

 # Overview

 `atgit` is a command line tool for running the same command on multiple Git repositories.
-It detects Git repositories that are reside in the current directory tree, and run your desired command on each of them.
+It detects Git repositories inside the tree of current directory, and runs your desired command on each of them.

 Yes, I know that there are other tools for that: [gr](https://github.com/mixu/gr), [myrepos](http://myrepos.branchable.com/), [meta](https://www.npmjs.com/package/meta) and possibly others.
 But I was in need of something that does not depend on Node.js or Perl, and to be installable from the [Nuget Gallery](https://www.nuget.org/).